OpenSocial: Structure

-In version 0.9 OpenSocial added support for a tag-based language.
-This language is referred to as OSML and allows tag-based access to data from the OpenSocial APIs that previously required an asynchronous client-side request.
-It also defined a rich tag template system and adopted an expression language loosely based on the Java Expression Language.
+In its 0.9 version, OpenSocial incorporated support for a tag-based language. known as OSML.
+This language facilitates tag-based access to data from the OpenSocial APIs, which previously necessitated an asynchronous client-side request.
+Additionally, it established a comprehensive tag template system and adopted an expression language that is loosely based on the Java Expression Language.

-Starting in version 2.0, OpenSocial adopted support for Activity Streams format.
+From version 2.0 onwards, OpenSocial began supporting the Activity Streams format.